emmalexandria/tdrop/README.md

 ### Minimal Example

 ### Key Concepts
 `tdrop` provides a few key things you'll be interacting with.
-A few of these are lower level than you'll usually be worried about, such as `Terminal`
+A few of these are lower level than you'll usually be worried about, such as `Terminal`, which is an abstraction layer over terminal output. `Width` represents a given span of terminal cells starting at `x` with a set width.